-Learning never ends.
-We must take pride and joy in learning new things.
-It’s better not to limit yourself to any one source of information.
-For many people documentaries become the latest passion to indulge in and a source to boost self-improvement.
+For many people, documentaries become the latest passion to indulge in and a source to boost self-improvement.
 However, there are many must-watch cyber security documentaries.
 Documentary films not only introduce you to new topics but also give you new things to talk about with your friends or others.
-Before going any further, we must note that this blog post doesn’t intend to give out spoilers about the films mentioned.
-Below is a list of 5 best cyber security documentaries you must watch in 2021.
+Before going any further, we must note that this blog post doesn’t give out spoilers about the films mentioned.
+Below is a list of the 5 best cyber security documentaries you have to watch in 2021.

 Table of Contents

 1. The Great Hack (2019)

 This documentary film is about the rise and fall of Cambridge Analytica, a London-based the political consulting firm that did work for the Trump campaign that harvested and used the personal data of nearly 50 million Facebook users without user consent.
 The firm specializes in psychographic profiling, which is a qualitative methodology of studying users based on psychological characteristics and then impact voter behavior via targeted advertising.

 On March 17, the New York Times reported breaking news

 involving Facebook, the Trump campaign, and Cambridge Analytica.
 It has been stated that Cambridge Analytica had obtained access to the data of nearly 50 million Facebook users and misused that data for political influence during presidential election in 2016.

 This scandal has given a rise to a number of questions about the implications of marketing influence in a contemporary world.
 On the other hand, it has raised concerns about the privacy and security of Facebook data due to the fact that the data has been widely misused, resulting in people asking whether or not Facebook is a safe place to be.

 Although Facebook is operating in a highly regulated industry, this scandal can be seen as the biggest crisis it has faced so far.
 Watch this documentary on Netflix.